-The maximum number of developable lots is 10, excluding proposed road reserves.
+The maximum number of developable standard residential lots is 14 (See figure 4b) or 40 units per hectare created under a community title scheme.
 A duplex dwelling lot (if approved as a permissible purpose and developed within the sector), while consisting of two dwelling units within one building, is to be included in this maximum number as one developable lot.

-The minimum area of each residential lot type is to be as specified in Table 1.
+The minimum area of each standard residential lot type is to be as specified in Table 1.
+These minimum lot sizes do not apply if the development is undertaken under a community title scheme.